Simba rebellion: Moïse Tshombe assumes power and government forces regain initiative, July – August 1964

 Newly appointed Prime Minister Tshombe acted decisively against the new threat.
 Using contacts he had made while exiled in Spain, Tshombe was able to organize an airlift of his former soldiers currently exiled in rural Angola.
 The airlift was enacted by the United States and facilitated by the Portuguese as both feared a Soviet influenced socialist state in the middle of Africa.
 Tshombe's forces were composed primarily of Belgian trained Katangese Gendarmes who had previously served the Belgian Colonial Authority.
 They were a highly disciplined and well equipped force who had only just barely lost a bid for independence in the previous conflict.
 In addition the force was accompanied by Jerry Puren and a score of mercenary pilots flying Second World War surplus training planes fitted with machine guns.
 The combined force marched on Kasai Province and encountered Simba forces near Luluabourg.
-Its mercenary pilots strafed nearby Simba columns which lacked any anti-aircraft equipment.
-At the behest of accompanying shamans, many Simba warriors had even discarded their firearms as a way of purifying themselves from "Western" corruption.
 The engagement began in a shallow, long valley with Simba forces attacking in an irregular mixture of infantry and motorized forces, which charged directly at the ANC force.
 In response, the ANC troops also advanced directly, led by jeeps and trucks.
 The Simba rebels encountered heavy losses because of ANC machine-gun fire.
 It was a decisive defeat and the Simba rebels were forced to abandon their attacks in Kasai.

 Success in Kasai justified Tshombe's decision to bring in Western mercenaries to augment well-trained Katangese formations.
 Two hundred mercenaries from France, South Africa, West Germany, the United Kingdom, Ireland, Spain, and Angola arrived in Katanga Province over the next month.
 The largely white mercenaries provided the ANC with a highly trained and experienced force that was unaffected by the indiscipline and social tensions within the ANC.
 They provided an expertise that could not be matched.
 Ironically, their presence also strengthened the recruitment efforts of the Simba rebels who could portray the ANC as a Western puppet.
 Once the mercenaries were concentrated they spearheaded a combined offensive against Albertville.
 Once captured, Albertville would give the ANC access to Lake Tanganyika and serve as a staging base for future offensives to relieve Government enclaves in the North.
 Simba forces were deployed in several large mobs around Albertville in expectation for an attack by ANC infantry and the motorized Gendarmes.